cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 <blockquote>
   <cite>
-The inbound emails are turned into InboundEmail records using Active Record and feature lifecycle tracking, storage of the original email on cloud storage via Active Storage, and responsible data handling with on-by-default incineration.
+The inbound emails are turned into `InboundEmail` records using Active Record and feature life cycle tracking, storage of the original email on cloud storage via Active Storage, and responsible data handling with on-by-default incineration.
   </cite>
 </blockquote>